-The corrective measures outlined here are effectively the "Surface Water Response Plan" prepared as a condition of the project approvals.
-The steps are presented in Table 18, indicating the measurements required, who is responsible for documentation and data collection and when it is to be implemented.
-Each category is described in further details in Sections 6.2.1 - 6.2.4.
+The corrective measures outlined here form the requirement of the "Surface Water Response Plan" prepared as a condition of the project approvals.
+The steps are presented in Table 14 indicating the measurements required, who is responsible for documentation and data collection and when it is to be implemented.
+Each category is described in further details in Sections 6.2.1 - 6.2.5.